thangtran76/eks/README.md

 *git clone https://github.com/thangtran76/eks.git*

 ### 6. Apply the autoscaling policies to Node Group role
-- Open the file cluster_autoscaler.yaml using Vim
+- Locate the Role name like: eksctl-dev-nodegroup-standard-wor-NodeInstanceRole-3S7V5OEVA63A

-- Replace <AUTOSCALING_GROUP> with the Autoscaling Group name you copied earlier
+- Apply the autoscaling policies from the file asg-policy.json

 - Save and quit